 This metric will store time in milliseconds how long the rule action takes until the completion

 To fire messages, stay in the same “register” folder under “iot-log-analyzer” and run below command, which will send messages into four different topics every 20 seconds.

 Here, <iot_rest_api_endpoint> is the same “Endpoint” value in “register.py”

 While the script is sending messages, let’s see the metrics generated in CloudWatch console.
 In the console, select “Metrics” menu in the left menu bar, then you’ll see a custom metrics called ‘IoTEvent’ in the metrics list on the right.
 After choosing the metric, click “TopicName,” then it will display the above three new metrics for each topic.
 To see the metrics data, choose all metrics and move to “Graphed metrics (12)” tab and change “Period” of all metrics into “1 Second” to see more quick updates as below.

 You will see the metrics graph will display all the latency information on the top of the page.
 For one example, please uncheck the metrics and check only “RuleMatch_StartingRuleExecution” metric of each topic and hover the mouse on the graph.
 It will show the actual latency value as below.

-In summary, we’ve built a system that generate custom CloudWatch metrics related with latencies in executing IoT rule actions by analysing IoT logs.
+In summary, we’ve built a system that generate custom CloudWatch metrics related with latencies in executing IoT rule actions by analyzing IoT logs.
 Also, I showed one example of useful latency metrics data.
-Please check the open source project site, https://github.com/SungardAS/iot-log-analyser to get the all resources like SAM templates and codes.
+Please check the open source project site, https://github.com/SungardAS/iot-log-analyzer to get the all resources like SAM templates and codes.